 Your child could be deficient in nutrients that can affect appetite.
 Like iron or zinc.
 Iron deficiency can lead to both slow growth and a low appetite, which tends to be a negative cycle.
 This is common and occurs in about 10% of kids.

 The final (and most common) reason that your child is picky is behavioural.
-And it may be behavioural on your part.
+And it may be behaviour on your part.
 Which is actually good news!
-Because once you know that your actions may be making the situation worse, you can change.
+Because once you know that your actions are making the situation worse, you can change.

-In Ellyn Satter’s Division of Responsibility in feeding, caregivers have certain roles in feeding, and children have certain roles in eating.
-And if you’re able to follow these roles, your children will be less likely to be picky eaters and less likely to struggle with disordered eating.
+In Ellyn Satter’s Division of Responsibility in feeding, caregivers have roles in feeding, and children have roles in eating.
+And if you can follow these roles, your children will be less likely to be picky eaters and less likely to struggle with disordered eating.

-I’ll break it down a bit more next…first, if you’d like to stop being a short-order cook so that your family can all enjoy the same meal. register for my free webinar called “How to teach kids to try new foods without yelling, tricking or bribing” click here.
+I’ll break it down next…first, if you’d like to stop being a short-order cook so that your family can all enjoy the same meal. register for my free webinar called “How to teach kids to try new foods without yelling, tricking or bribing” click here.

-Short-order cook syndrome happens when you present your child with dinner and they don’t want to eat it and you make their backup food or their favourite food.
-Or you’re already stuck making two meals, to begin with, because you know your child is not going to eat your food.
+Short-order cook syndrome happens when you offer your child food, and they don’t want to eat it.
+So you make their ‘backup food’ or their favourite food.
+Then you get stuck making two meals because you know your child will not eat your food.

-And I can see it happening even from starting solids when mom brings out a banana after the child doesn’t eat dinner.
+And I see it happening even from starting solids when mom brings out a banana after the child doesn’t eat dinner.
 Because bananas are the favourite and baby will always eat a banana.
-And that quickly turns into a toddler who only eats chicken fingers and fries.
+That quickly turns into a toddler who only eats chicken fingers and fries.

-And a reason why this happens is largely that they know they can get away with it.
-Why would they branch out and try any new foods if they know that they can get Kraft Dinner?
+This happens because the child knows they can get away with it.
+Why would your kid branch out and try new foods if they know that they can get Kraft Dinner?

-I know as a parent why you do this….you’re worried that your child is not going to get enough calories, not enough nutrients, that they’re not going to grow to their potential if you don’t make the food they will actually eat.
+And because you’re worried that your child won’t get enough calories or nutrients, or they’re not going to grow to their potential if you don’t make the food they will eat.
 Or that they’ll wake up in the middle of the night hungry!

-But your role is to offer what the child eats, and not to cater.
-It’s too much work for you to have those battles, to make separate meals, especially if you have more than one kid, right?
-It really perpetuates picky eating, and you don’t need to do it.
+But your role is to offer what the child eats and not to cater.
+It’s too much work to make separate meals, especially if you have more than one kid.
+It perpetuates picky eating, and you don’t need to do it.

 But I hear you….”If I don’t cater to my child, he will starve….”

-One way to avoid your child going to bed hungry is to always have at least one food on the table that your child can comfortably eat.
+One way to avoid your child going to bed hungry is to have at least one food on the table that your child can comfortably eat.
 Some people call this “safe” food.
 If your child is truly hungry but anxious about trying new foods, they can eat something without going hungry.

-Often a “safe” food is a glass of milk and a carbohydrate.
-Because carbs are soft, easy to eat, they’re fairly plain.
-So if you’re having pasta with meat sauce and a salad, the familiar food might just be the plain pasta.
+Often, a “safe food” is a glass of milk and a carbohydrate.
+Because carbs are soft, easy to eat and plain, for example, if you have pasta with meat sauce and a salad, the familiar food might be plain pasta.

-If you’re having meats and veggies, maybe offer buns with butter as the familiar food.
-For other kids, maybe they like cucumber, so you have some sliced cucumber on the table.
-This food is served to the whole family, not just special for the child.
+Or if you’re serving meats and veggies, offer buns with butter as the familiar food.
+Other kids may like cucumber or cheese.
+This food is served to the whole family, and not just the picky child.

-We can also consider our child’s preferences and skills at the table, without totally catering to them.
-Meat and vegetables are often foods that are refused by kids.
-They’re not the tastiest and are more difficult to eat in terms of oral motor skills (as they’re so hard).
+Also, consider your child’s preferences and eating skills without catering to them.
+Meat and vegetables are often foods that kids refuse.
+These food groups are not the tastiest and are more difficult to eat regarding oral motor skills (as they’re so hard).